 I have a confession to make, I’ve always preferred to drink my gin rather than bake with it (Gin Queen?
 Yes.
 Domestic Goddess?
-No.) but with Negroni week coming up and looking for another way to indulge my obsession with this cocktail, I decided that the best no-cook option was the good old British trifle, well an Italian trifle ~ I present: The Negroni Trifle.
+No.) but I like looking for other ways to indulge my obsession with this cocktail and decided that the best no-cook option was the good old British trifle, well an Italian trifle ~ I present: The Negroni Trifle.

 Yes, you can give me an Australian passport, but I will always choose trifle over Lamingtons (Sorry Aussie mates), particularly when it’s as boozy as this one.

 The Negroni is made with 3 ingredients, Gin, Campari and Sweet vermouth.
 A traditional trifle has several components.
 Booze soaked sponge, jelly (fruit optional), custard and sweetened cream.

 My challenge was to impart the essence of the Negroni into the trifle in as many ways as I could.
 I think I cracked it.

 How to make a Negroni Trifle

 As with all cocktails, feel free to make it your own.
 The measurements were determined by me and I thoroughly taste-tested each stage.
 Yes, I took one for the team, this is SUCH a tough gig.